ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 The instructions in this section describe how to run Gluster from a docker container.
 Other approaches run Gluster "natively".

 *NOTE:* It is recommended that the GlusterFS server cluster be created prior to the actual installation of ICP.
-You can choose to incorporate a GlusterFS cluster after ICP is installed.
+You may choose to incorporate a GlusterFS cluster after ICP is installed.

 A sample resource configuration for the GlusterFS VMs is summarized in the table below.